nicatbzade58/habits/README.md

 4. Set habit goals, and remind them at each use.
 5. Set tag goals and promote activities with those tags.

-For now you can manage (add,remove,edit) a library of activities, summarize and save them.
+For now you can manage (add,remove,edit,save) a library of activities, track how much time you spent doing the activities from the library and summarize them.

+For now only the contents of the library are saved.

 ### commands:

 **new-activity:** Add a new activity to the register.

+**remove-activity:** Delete an activity from the register.

+**edit-activity:** Edit an activity in the register.

 **list-activities:** List all activities in the register which can be added to today's list.

-Note: For now all activities are automatically added to today's list.
+**today-done:** Add an activity to today's list with the time spent doing said activity.

 **summarize:** List all activities done today and count the tags.

-**remove-activity:** Delete an activity from the register.

-**edit-activity:** Edit an activity in the register.

 **save:** Save current list to a file in the current directory.

 **help:** Display all possible commands.

+**debug:** Toggle debugging mode.

 ### Roadmap: